Machine Learning for Programming (Seminar)

 Template for Term Paper

 Please use this LaTeX template for writing your term paper.
-The page limit is five pages (strict).
+The page limit is six pages (strict).

-Grading is based on the term paper, the talk, and active participation during each presentation.
+Grading is based on the term paper, the talk, and active participation during the meetings.